YasamanJafari/yasamanjafari.github.io/_pages/about.md

 News
 ======
-6/23/25: I started my summer internship as a Research Intern at Microsoft (MSR)!
+6/23/25: I started a new position as a Research Intern at Microsoft (MSR)!

 5/25: Check out our new pre-print, [The Surprising Soupability of Documents in State Space Models](https://arxiv.org/abs/2505.24033)!